Lopolin-LP/justified-gallery-viewer/README.md

 - Speaking of some zips not importing correctly: Exclusively use "Deflate" (NOT 64) Compression and zip files, nothing else is working with zip.js
 - saving/remembering filenames is not supported at all.
 Forget it.
 - You cannot export your gallery at all.
 Go and manually download it.
+- Chrome cannot cope with it being open using the "file:///" protocol.
+I think there's solutions but... no.

 ## FAQ
 ### Why?